Michael A. B. Deakin: Hypatia

 Deakin published the first of his several articles on Hypatia in 1992 in Function.

 In 2007, he published the book Hypatia of Alexandria: Mathematician and Martyr (Prometheus Books).
 Aimed at a popular audience, the book is "at least in part, a response to Maria Dzielska's Hypatia of Alexandria", which had focused on the historical and literary legacy of Hypatia at the expense of her mathematics, and which Deakin had previously reviewed for the American Mathematical Monthly.
 In his book, Deakin organizes the work of other scholars on Hypatia's mathematics, particularly relying on the earlier work of Wilbur Knorr, rather than formulating new theories on this aspect of Hypatia's work.
 He argues that, unlike some other neoplatonists of her time, Hypatia was not opposed to Christianity, and that the Christian mob that killed her likely misunderstood her philosophical position.
-However, his book has been criticized for treating Hypatia more as an idealized icon, or a caricature of a female mathematician, than as a realistic person of her times.
+However, his book has been criticized for treating Hypatia more as an idealised icon, or a caricature of a female mathematician, than as a realistic person of her times.

+Recognition and honours

+In 2003, Deakin was the recipient of a B. H. Neumann Award of the Australian Mathematics Trust, for his "rich and varied commitment to mathematics enrichment".